aal89/gpt4-multi-agent-test-engineer/README.md

 ## 🙏 Acknowledgments

-A big thank you to the OpenAI, Babyagi and AutoGPT teams for making GPT-4 available and inspiring this project.
+A big thank you to the OpenAI, BabyAGI and AutoGPT teams for making GPT-4 available and inspiring this project.

 Let's revolutionize the way we approach testing with the GPT-4 Multi-Agent Test Engineer! 🌟